Armored Vehicles

 Mobility

-Tracked CVR(T) chassis; about 75-96 km/h maximum road speed and up to 510 km range
+Tracked CVR(T) chassis; typically limited to 75 km/h in operational conditions and 510 km range

 Protection

-Light aluminum alloy armor against small-arms fire and fragmentation
+Light aluminum-alloy hull against small arms fire and fragmentation

 Role